lifebit-ai/twas/README.md

 ## Optional inputs

-- **PTWAS weights files**: used by PTWAS scan procedure to construct composite IVs, also known as the eQTL weights for burden test.
+- **eqtl_weights**: used by PTWAS scan procedure to construct composite IVs, also known as the eQTL weights for burden test.
 Pre-computed weights file from 49 tissues in the GTEx project are used by default.

 ## Resources